Coke sales surge in Q2 as re-openings gain momentum

 Coca-Cola Co.’s sales rebounded faster than expected as the impact of the pandemic abated.

 It was a very different story than the second quarter of 2020, when Coke’s sales sank 28%.
-Coke said sales of its trademark Coca-Cola are now running ahead of 2019 levels thanks to growing demand in Europe, Africa and Latin America.
+Coke Chairman and CEO James Quincey said the recovery remains uneven, but as vaccination rates increase, consumers are returning to their pre-pandemic routines.

+“We’ve always believed that humans are social creatures and that once the restrictions come down and the panorama of the virus allows people the confidence to go out, they will go back out,” Quincey said Wednesday during a conference call with investors.
+“You can see very much beginning to happen in the second quarter.”

+Even as people go out more, sales for home consumption remain elevated, Quincey said.
+The company is watching to see if habits that developed during the pandemic stick.

 Case volumes grew 18% to a level that was even with 2019.
 Coke said some markets, like China, Brazil and Nigeria, are already running ahead of 2019 demand, while others, like India, continue to be under pressure due to the pandemic.